I learned an important fact about myself this week as Matt’s been away:

 But perhaps it is because I know that I’m going to meet with a little veggie-resistance when he’s home that I just up and went crazy this week: I had salads for almost every meal, averaged 7-8 servings of fruits and veggies a day, and ate almost entirely like a vegetarian.

-And because this salad I made was just too fabulous NOT to share, I decided to let you in on the secret recipe (just kidding, it’s not secret—it’s actually a dish that I only slightly tweaked from the hot mama of all blogs.)
+And because this salad I made was just too fabulous NOT to share, I decided to let you in on the super-secret, super-complicated (not!) recipe.

 So here goes—the recipe for the most perfect summery salad ever.